Balinese temple

 Richly adorned kori agung gate and pavilions within Pura Dalem Agung Padantegal compounds in Bali.

-A Balinese temple, also known as a pura (from ᬧᬸᬭ 'pura', /ban/), is a Bali-style (commonly associated with Hinduism) temple, it serves as the place of worship for adherents of Balinese Hinduism in Indonesia.
-Puras are built following rules, style, guidance, and rituals found in Balinese architecture.
-Most puras are found on the island of Bali, where Hinduism is the predominant religion, however, many puras exist in other parts of Indonesia where significant numbers of Balinese people reside.
-Mother Temple of Besakih is the most important, largest, and holiest temple in Bali.
-Many Puras have been built in Bali, leading it to be titled "the Island of a Thousand Puras."
+A Balinese temple, known as a pura (from ᬧᬸᬭ 'pura', /ban/), is a place of worship for adherents of Balinese Hinduism in Indonesia.
+Puras are designed according to principles of Balinese sacred architecture, incorporating prescribed spatial orientation, ritual functions, and ceremonial regulations.
+They serve as focal points for communal worship rather than congregational prayer, with participation organised through families, villages, and ritual associations.

+Most puras are located on the island of Bali, where Balinese Hinduism is the predominant religion, though many also exist elsewhere in Indonesia in regions with significant Balinese communities.
+Among them, Besakih Temple, known as the Mother Temple, is regarded as the largest, most important, and holiest temple complex in Bali.
+The exceptionally high number of temples across the island—ranging from family shrines to major regional sanctuaries—has led Bali to be widely referred to as “the Island of a Thousand Temples.”

 Etymology

 The pagoda-like Pelinggih Meru shrine of Pura Ulun Danu Bratan is a distinctive feature of a Balinese temple.